harrycresswell/harry/content/writing/page-site-params.md

 It’s worth remembering there will be many more places in your templates where you will require your `baseURL`.
 And it might well change when you launch your site.
 So storing it in the config file, will make working with it trivial.

-#### Grab menus from the config.toml file with `.Site.Menus`
+#### Grab menus from the config file with `.Site.Menus`

-`.Site.Menus` is another pre-defined Site variable, used to return the menus you define in your config file.
+`.Site.Menus` is another pre-defined Site Method.
+It’s used to return the menus you define in your config file.
 As menus usually apply to an entire website, it makes sense to store this data with the rest of your site configuration.

 Consider the **main** menu I’ve defined in [my *config.toml*](https://github.com/harrycresswell/harry/blob/master/config.toml), as an example.